Oops19/py_mod_builder/README.md

 It supports multiple configuration files and each configuration file may be used to build multiple versions.

 It supports download URLs for GitHub, Mega, SFS, Discord.

-The supplied configuration file is for mods by [ColonolNutty / GitHub](https://github.com/ColonolNutty).

-It is totally voluntary to spend some bucks at `https://www.patreon.com/colonolnutty`